-As a backdrop of result of recent and ongoing events, you are likely dealing with a lot of upheaval in a constantly changing situation clouded with uncertainty.
+As a result of recent and ongoing world events, you may feel you are dealing with a lot of upheaval in a constantly changing situation clouded with uncertainty.
 Having changes imposed upon you, you may want to increase your capacity to navigate the process and do what you can to respond in a way that serves you better.
 This session will enable you to assess your current approaches to change, explore the common processes of change, and analyse a variety of techniques and strategies for coping with change, and developing yourself in the process.